 Hatchlings emerge from the nest cavity from late August through early October.
 However, some (especially Eastern Painted Turtles) may overwinter in the nest cavity and emerge in early spring.
 If you find a hatchling box turtle, you should take it to the nearest forest edge and release it near cover material such as a downed tree branch or pile of leaves.
 Box turtle hatchlings have a distinct midline ridge with three prominent bumps and a light colored dot in each scute (plates or scales on the top shell) (see photo below).

 The Spotted Turtle also has light colored dots in each scute but does not have a raised midline ridge.
 For hatchlings of all other species you should take them to the nearest vegetated area (forest edge, wetland edge).
 It is best to release them by cover material, like a pile of leaves.
 If the hatchling is found in the upland, move it to safety but remember that pond edges support many predators (bullfrogs, water snakes, herons, and raccoons) and studies have shown that several species of hatching turtle spend several weeks on land before moving to the water.
+If hatchlings are moved out of harm's way, they should never be moved more than 50 yards.

 The best thing to do is to leave Snapping Turtles alone and they will typically move off within a few hours.
 Your house may have been built in an area where they had previously been nesting.
 Many turtles exhibit nest site fidelity where they return to the same location several years in a row.
 If you must move a Snapping Turtle, use a broom to coax it into a plastic tub or box.
-This is the best method because Snapping Turtles are fast and have very powerful jaws that can sever fingers.
+This is the best method because Snapping Turtles are fast and have very powerful jaws that can inflict a bad bite.
 A Snapping Turtle can reach your hands if you lift it by the sides of its shell, but they cannot reach your hand directly under the shell, or at the bridge of the shell.
 Do not lift them only by the tail; this can injure their spine.